nonsalant/lazy-modal/README.md

-# lazy-modal web component
+# &lt;lazy-modal&gt; web component

-Popover starts loading assets when you hover or focus its trigger button(s).
+A popover that starts loading related assets (and, optionally, the content inside) when you hover or focus its trigger button(s).

 ## Demo
 [View on CodePen](https://codepen.io/nonsalant/pen/MYwjvoo)